Reset VW Steering Angle Sensor

 - Select Steering Angel Sensor Adaptation or Reset, depending on the scanner.
 On some models, you may have to select Guided Functions and then G85 steering angle sensor calibration.

-- Select Steering Angle sensor calibration and follow the instruction on the scanner.
+- Select Steering Angle sensor calibration and follow the instructions on the scanner.

 When using VCDS, you can check the steering wheel’s position by opening the Measuring Bocks, going to Basic Setting, entering 60 under Group, and pressing Go.
 This procedure works on many VW models, including Jetta, Passat, Golf, Routan, Tiguan, Bettle, CC, Touareg, EOS, and GTI.